-Protestors Inspired By Charlottesville Clashes Tear Down And Vandalise Confederate Statues
+Protesters Inspired By Charlottesville Clashes Tear Down And Vandalize Confederate Statues

 Elsewhere in the south, in Kentucky, the morning after the clash in Charlottesville, a statue memorializing Confederate soldier John B. Castleman had been defaced with orange paint.

-Even the Senate building in Tennessee was infiltrated by anti-white supremacists who wanted to cover up a bust commemorating Confederate Lieutenant General, Nathan Bedford Forrest.
+Even the Senate building in Tennessee was infiltrated by anti-white supremacists who wanted to cover up a bust commemorating Confederate Lieutenant General Nathan Bedford Forrest.

-The bust was covered with a black shirt and home-made signs – which read ‘slaver,’ ‘traitor’ and ‘klansman’ – were placed at the base.
+The bust was covered with a black shirt and home-made signs – which read “slaver,” “traitor,” and “klansman” – were placed at the base.

 Meanwhile, a social media campaign to name and shame members of the violent white nationalist rally in Charlottesville has gained enormous support from anti-Confederate sympathizers.